0x1B40/English-Accent-Classifier-App/README.md

 ## Assumptions:
-Task requires proof of concept solution, therefore, solution will be constrained under limited constraints that meet the objective requirement as a Proof-of-Concept of a producable working solution

 1) Solution will provide the feature to download and analyze Youtube videos, therefore it will be constrained on URLs from Youtube only.
 2) Solution will analyze a limited number of English accents (Namely: english,american,australian, indian, irish, african, malaysian, kiwi, south atlantic, bermuda, filipino, chinese, welsh and singaporean)

-## Solution:
 ### Installation Steps:

 1) Download the code in local machine, and store it in a folder.